folkforms/markdown-to-x/docs/mappings.md

     "utils.typeText('bob', '.username-field');",
     "utils.typeText('bobspassword', '.password-field');",
     "utils.clickButton('Log in');",
-    "/* Verify that the user home page loads */", "utils.waitForPage('UserHomePage');"
+    "/* Verify that the user page loads */", "utils.waitForPage('UserPage');"
   ]
 }
 ```

-You can see we have a new `codeSteps` attribute containing our automated browser test code.
+Note 3: You can see that comments have been added automatically as part of `codeSteps`.
+This is to help trace the new data back to the original data.
+If you want to disable comments you can set comments as `undefined` in your mappings JSON.

-This in-memory data will be passed to the [templates](templates.md) code.
+The in-memory object will then be passed to the [templates](templates.md) code.